Fasciola hepatica

 Three other species of liver flukes, namely Chonorchis sinensis, Opisthorchis vivirini and Opisthorchis felinecus have similar life cycles and modes of human infection.

 In endemic areas, the liver fluke infects the hepatobiliary system and is an important risk factor for Cholangiocarcinoma (CCL).
-According to the WHO, people in areas of the Mekong River basin, the liver fluke infection is between 30 to 70 % of the population and the death rate from Cholangiocarcinoma is 3 %.
+According to the WHO, people in areas of the Mekong River basin, the liver fluke infection is between 30 and 70 % of the population and the death rate from Cholangiocarcinoma is 3 %.
 CCL is the second most common cause of death in East Asian countries.
 Thailand has the highest rate of CCL, about 40 in 100,000 people, followed by China, Japan, and other East Asian countries.

 The anatomy of Fasciola hepatica.

 The adult worm is 3 to 8 cm in length and looks like a leaf.
 It has a tough outer membrane.
 The mouth functions as sucker and in addition has an anchoring sucker on its ventral side.
 It has no inner body cavity, it lives on blood of its victim.
-Both male and female reproductive systems are present inside the body and a worm usually lives for 9 years inside the bile duct of humans and mammals.
+Both male and female reproductive systems are present inside the body, and a worm usually lives for 9 years inside the bile duct of humans and mammals.

 Life cycle:

 Each fasciola releases 20,000 to 25,000 eggs daily in the bile.
 The eggs are plentiful in the stool.
-The eggs when come in contact with water, transform into embryonated eggs and seek out snails.
+The eggs, when come in contact with water, transform into embryonated eggs and seek out snails.
 Inside the snail, the embryos develop into elongated larvae with a long tail.
 This stage of the parasite is known as Miracidia.
 Miracidia leave snails and swim by undulating their tails to the nearby vegetation or fish, crabs and crayfish.
 In this second hosts the larvae transform into cysts are called Metacircarisae.
-Grazing animals or humans eat contaminated water crest, other vegetation and crustacea and become infected.
+Grazing animals or humans eat contaminated water crest, other vegetation and Crustacea and become infected.

 In human victims.

-The outer wall of the cysts prevents digestion in the stomach and the cysts are propelled into the duodenum.
+The outer wall of the cysts prevents digestion in the stomach, and the cysts are propelled into the duodenum.
 Here the eggs are released.
 The larvae burrow through the intestinal wall and enter the peritoneal cavity and move to the liver.
 The worm grows rapidly in the liver and then enters the bile duct system and takes its final residence in the common bile duct or its branches.
 Within 90 days of entering the human body, the liver flukes become adult worms and begin releasing eggs in the bile.

 Diseases produced by Fasciola.